Daniel Fohr

-Daniel Fohr, born at Heidelberg in 1801, first studied science, which he afterwards abandoned for the art of painting.
-After studying some time by himself, he went to Munich in 1829, and then to the Tyrol.
-He was court painter to the Grand-Duke of Baden, and died at Baden-Baden in 1862.
-There are by him in the Gallery at Carlsruhe:
+Daniel Fohr was a German painter who served as court painter to the Grand Duke of Baden in the mid-19th century.
+Fohr was born at Heidelberg in 1801 and first studied science, which he afterwards abandoned for the art of painting.
+After studying painting for some time by himself, he went to Munich in 1829, and then to the Tyrol.
+Fohr died at Baden-Baden in 1862.
+His works can be found in Gallery at Carlsruhe.